PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

     frames_passed++;

-Create a client which will be caling to service:
+Create a client which will be calling to service:

     ros::ServiceClient client = n.serviceClient<std_srvs::Empty>("/image_saver/save");

 Here we use method `serviceClient` of `NodeHandle` object.
 Method has only one argument, it is the name of service.
-You also need to determine message type for service: `std_srvs::Empty`.
+You also need to define message type for service: `std_srvs::Empty`.

 Instantiate message object: